FineUploader/fine-uploader/readme.md

 ### Valums' File Uploader v2.0 beta ###

-Originally developed/designed by Andrew Valums.
+Originally developed/designed by Andrew Valums.<br/>
 Currently maintained by Ray Nicholus.

 Welcome!
 This project attempts to achieve a user-friendly file-uploading experience over the web.